assetswap/doc-meme/core-features/ai-chat.md

 ## Intelligent Features

-### Contextual Understanding
+### Understanding Your Context

-The AI maintains conversation context throughout your session.
-When you ask "What's hot today?" and receive trending tokens, you can simply say "Buy the first one" without repeating details.
-The assistant remembers your previous queries and applies that context to subsequent commands.
+The AI remembers what you've been talking about during your session.
+For example, if you ask "What's trending today?" and get a list of popular tokens, you can simply say "Buy the first one" without having to repeat which token you mean.
+The assistant keeps track of your conversation and understands what you're referring to, just like talking to a helpful friend.

-### Natural Language Processing
+### Speaking Naturally

-The system interprets variations and informal language naturally.
-Saying "buy more" automatically repeats your last purchase with the same parameters.
-"Double it" increases your position by 2x.
-"Actually nevermind" cancels pending operations.
-This flexibility makes trading feel like a natural conversation rather than rigid command inputs.
+You don't need to learn special commands or technical terms.
+The AI understands everyday language and common phrases.
+When you say "buy more," it knows to repeat your last purchase.
+Saying "double it" increases your position by twice the amount.
+If you change your mind and say "actually nevermind," it cancels what you were about to do.
+This makes trading feel like having a normal conversation instead of typing rigid computer commands.

 ### Multi-Tab Conversations